optimics/forge/packages/repo/README.md

 ## Use cases

-Use this, if at least one of the following applies to your JavaScript project.
+Use this for your monorepo/multirepo, if at least one of the following applies to your JavaScript project.

 * It is a Cloud Function code
 * It is a Cloud Run code